 International students from non-English-speaking countries are required to take the Test of English as a Foreign Language (TOEFL) before they come to the University.
 Depending on the results, they may be required to take further instruction in English after their arrival.

 Students are normally admitted to start the program during the fall term.
 Only under exceptional circumstances are they allowed to begin it in the spring or summer term.
-All material for fall 2017 admission should be submitted by Friday, December 15, 2017, by 5 p.m.
-Central Daylight Time.
+All material for fall 2018 admission should be submitted by the deadline, December 15, 2018.

 Important information for applicants